-With the COVID-19 pandemic still affecting much of the Senior Living industry, the need for innovative technology solutions is greater than ever.
+As the Senior Living industry enters a post-pandemic world, the need for innovative technology solutions to ensure infection control is greater than ever.
 New technologies, like thermal temperature scanners and real-time location systems, will become the new normal in communities across the U.S., and many providers will need to be on top of these solutions to help potential residents and their families feel safe.
 We’re already starting to see this shift – since the beginning of the pandemic, the number of Senior Living leaders who believe technology has a clear return on investment has increased from 24% to 48%.

 While the case for investing in technology is clearer now than ever before, you still may need some help as you think through your technology landscape in the years to come as well as making the appropriate arguments for investing in technology.
 That’s why our Senior Living technology experts have gathered these tips to help you make the case for and maximize your 2021 technology budget.

 What’s the best way to make a case for new technology and technology upgrades?
 Creating a technology roadmap.
 By laying out a plan for which technologies you’d like to implement over time, the benefits of those technologies for your unique community, as well as the financial cost and potential ROI, you’ll be able to make a strong case for why your community should make these investments that you may have bypassed historically.

 Elements to consider as you build your technology roadmap:

 - Current and future care needs of your residents